-Stitched together in the mid-1800’s, these two heritage quilts are important pieces in the history of Australian quilting.
+Stitched in the mid-1800s, these two heritage quilts – held by the National Trust – are important pieces in the rich history of Australian quilting.

-Frederica Mary Josephson was the wife of convict silversmith Emmanuel Josephson.
-From 1853 to 1873 she lived at Riverview Cottage in Longueville, Sydney, where it is believed she stitched this incredible quilt.
+In 1853 Frederica Mary Josephson (1832-1907) married Emanuel Josephson, son of the noted convict silversmith Jacob Josephson (1773-1845).
+Until 1873 the Josephsons lived at Riverview Cottage in Longueville, Sydney, where it is believed Frederica made the quilt.
 Consisting of a complex pattern of hexagonal stars and radiating diamonds, considerable thought and care has clearly gone into its construction.

-Lady Mary Fitzroy was the daughter of the Duke of Richmond.
-Her quilt sadly went unfinished due to her untimely death in a horse carriage accident in Parramatta in 1847.
-Still, despite being unfinished, the hexagonal patchwork of this cotton and silk quilt has been skilfully executed.
+Lady Mary Fitzroy (1790–1847) was the daughter of the Duke of Richmond and arrived in Australia in August 1846 as the wife of Governor Sir Charles Fitzroy.
+Her untimely death in a horse carriage accident in Parramatta in 1847 meant a quilt she had been working on remained unfinished.
+Nevertheless, the hexagonal patchwork of this cotton and silk quilt has been skilfully executed.

-Le Corbusier Tapestry When young Danish architect, Jorn Utzon, designed the Sydney Opera House, his vision also included plans for the art to be displayed within it.
-So, in 1958 he wrote to renowned French-Swiss architect, Le Corbusier, asking if he would like to collaborate, and the concept for the tapestry ‘Les Des Sont Jetes’ (The Dice Are Cast) was...
+When young Danish architect, Jørn Utzon (1918-2008), designed the Sydney Opera House (1957) his vision also included plans for the art to be displayed inside.
+In 1958 he wrote to renowned French-Swiss architect Le Corbusier, asking if he would like...